Coppernic/coppernic.github.io-old/os/policy.md

-Operating System
+Operating System update policy
 ================

 Security update policy for Android
 ---------------

-As long as device is actively supported, we provide security OS update twice a year.
+Coppernic combine the latest security patch and submit for approval to Google twice a year.
 These updates are correlated with update given by Google to [aosp project](https://source.android.com/).
-These updates can also contain bug fixes as we are continuously testing operating system.
+In the meantime, Coppernic can provide intermediary version with bug fixes if need be.

 Support
 -------

-Coppernic is giving support for developing on devices during the whole lifetime of the device.
+Coppernic is giving support for developing on devices during the whole lifetime of contracts with Coppernic.
-We are giving support for OS bugfixes during  ???

 System Applications
 -------------------